tikv/rfcs/text/2018-01-03-local-reader.md

 Local reader is blocked before taking the snapshot while the leadership has changed.

-It is addressed by expiring the leader lease so the request failed lease check after reading.
+It is addressed by expiring the leader lease.
+After reading, it will be checked whether the lease is outdated.
+If yes, the reading results will not be returned back.

 ### Case 2